Loyola de Palacio: Personal life

 Palacio was a devout Roman Catholic but denied being connected with the Opus Dei group, remarking that even her name (after that of the founder of the Jesuits, Ignatius Loyola) would make that laughable.
 She enjoyed sports, including mountaineering but she preferred diving and windsurfing.

-Palacio was diagnosed with Stage IV Cancer in 2006, and was treated in Houston and Madrid for five months.
-She died in Madrid, at the Social Security: '12 de Octubre' University Hospital, in the frame of a malignancy.
-Following her death a state memorial was made in which all parties, including the left-wing coalition United Left (Formed by Communist party, Humanist party, and others) and PP critics, united to remember her policies to improve EU regulations.
+Palacio was diagnosed with Stage IV cancer in 2006, and was treated in Houston and Madrid for five months.
+She died in Madrid, at the public health services' Hospital Universitario 12 de Octubre.
+Following her death a state memorial service was organised, in which all parties, including the left-wing coalition United Left (Formed by Communist party, Humanist party, and others) and PP critics, united to remember her policies to improve EU regulations.

 Since 2008, the European Commission has created a European Policy Chair named "Loyola de Palacio" at the Robert Schuman Centre for Advanced Studies in the European University Institute in Italy.